kervinch/connect-four/README.md

 	 deeper as the game progresses
 	-computer chooses moves asynchronously - this stops UI freezing when computer is making a move -refactored code to MVC design pattern
+	-added depth discounting for the value of moves in the search tree - this makes the Ai defer a loss for as long as possible and take a win as soon as possible